vbaconnet-ledger/developer-portal/index.md

 {% include boxes_gen.html columns="4" title="Take your pick ..." subtitle="Choose an option that you need help with or search above" %}

-{% include boxes_toolboxes.html columns="2" title="and your toolbox" subtitle="here are the tools" %}
+{% include boxes_toolboxes.html columns="1" title="and the toolbox" subtitle="here are the tools" %}

 {% include featured.html tag="featured" title="Popular Articles" subtitle="Selected featured articles to get you started fast Ledger Live" %}